gasiepgodoy/WDN-Models-and-Data-Sets/Leveraging graph-based leak localization in water distribution networks/CSV datasets/readme.md

 ![Local Image](./case-study-map.png)

 This WDN contains 11 consumption units (yellow dots) and 7 joint nodes (black dots).
 Leakage can be simulated in the red nodes.
 We did not enable two or more leakage points at once in our research.
 Leakage is pressure-dependant, using the emitter coefficient feature on EPANET.
+As GitHub does not allow files bigger than 25 MB, we had to compress the CSV files using WinRAR.

 The CSV file is structured as follows:
 * Column 1: time (in seconds)